spkennealy/C_sharp_notes/Udemy_Design_Patterns_in_C#_and_.NET/section_3_factories.md

             this.x = x;
             this.y = y;
         }

+        // --- below is separate from the inner factory pattern, but compliments it ----
+        // this will instantiate a new point every time you call Point.Origin. public static Point Origin => new Point(0, 0);
+        // this will instantiate it once and then you have a reference to it. public static Point Origin2 = new Point(0, 0);
+        // -----

         // this will work perfectly, but you could also remove the static keyword and instantiate a public static property that makes a new Factory(). public static class Factory